Kusile Power Station: Emissions

-The plant is expected to emit est 36.8 million tonnes of CO_{2}-equivalent per year once completed.
+The plant is estimated to emit 36.8 million tonnes of CO_{2}-equivalent per year.

 In November 2011, Greenpeace activists chained themselves to a gate and climbed a crane, a few weeks before the country hosted a global conference on climate change.
 Authorities arrested nine people, on charges of trespassing and malicious damage to property.

-The design of the station does allow for the installation of flue gas desulphurization technology, the first of its kind in South Africa.
+The design of the station does allow for the installation of flue gas desulphurisation technology, the first of its kind in South Africa.

 Inquiry

 By 2018, the governments Public Enterprises Minister Pravin Gordhan announced a forensic probe into delays and cost overruns on the completion of Kusile and Medupi Control Stations.

 Corruption controversy

-In November 2019 South African investigative journalist Pieter-Louis Myburgh published an article in the Daily Maverick detailing an alleged slush fund corruption scandal involving Eskom executives and at least four contractors.
+In November 2019, South African investigative journalist Pieter-Louis Myburgh published an article in the Daily Maverick detailing an alleged slush fund corruption scandal involving Eskom executives and at least four contractors.
 The scandal involved contracts worth a combined R10 billion resulting in an estimated R75 million being lost due to irregular activities.
 By the time of the publication of Myburgh's article the construction of Kusile was five years past its original completion date and an estimated R80 billion (equivalent to US$5.4 billion) over budget.

+In Dec 2022, ABB was charged by the U.S. Securities and Exchange Commission (SEC) for violations of the Foreign Corrupt Practices Act (FCPA) in a bribery scheme, where it paid more than $37 million in bribes to a high-ranking Eskom official to influence a $160 million contract awarded by the state-owned electric utility company for work on Kusile's cabling and installation work between 2014 and 2017.